 Ottawa Wood Burning Changeout Program

-Please note that the Ottawa Wood Burning Changeout Program has now ended as all rebates have been allocated.
+Please note that the Ottawa Wood Burning Changeout Program has ended.
+Thank you to all those who participated.

 Over 3-million Canadian households burn wood to heat their homes and to enjoy a warm, cozy atmosphere.
 But did you know the smoke from an inefficient wood burning appliance can affect your family’s health, your neighbours and the environment?